 The distinction of risk vs uncertainty as made by Knight has important implications for policy selection.
 Assuming the former when the latter is relevant can lead to wrong decisions.
-With the aid of a stylized model that describes a bank's decision on how to allocate loans, we discuss decision making under Knightian uncertainty.
-We use the info-gap robust satisficing approach to derive a trade-off between confidence and performance (analogous to confidence intervals in the Bayesian approach but without assignment of probabilities).
-We show that this trade off can be interpreted as a cost of robustness.
-We show that the robustness analysis can lead to a reversal of policy preference from the putative optimum.
-We then compare this approach to the the min-max method which is other main non-probabilistic approach available in the literature.
+With the aid of a stylized model that describes a bank's decision on how to allocate loans, the authors discuss decision making under Knightian uncertainty.
+They use the info-gap robust satisficing approach to derive a trade-off between confidence and performance (analogous to confidence intervals in the Bayesian approach but without assignment of probabilities).
+They show that this trade off can be interpreted as a cost of robustness and that the robustness analysis can lead to a reversal of policy preference from the putative optimum.
+They then compare this approach to the min-max method which is another main non-probabilistic approach available in the literature.